-Do not leave the keys in your vehicle with children and keep them in a place where your children will not find or play with them:
+Do not leave the key in your vehicle with children and keep them in a place where your children will not find or play with them:

 Leaving children in a vehicle with the key is dangerous.
 This could result in someone being badly injured or even killed.
-These new kinds of keys are fascinating to children.
-They could play with power windows or other controls, or even make the vehicle move.
+Children may find these new kinds of keys to be an interesting toy to play with and could cause the power windows or other controls to operate, or even make the vehicle move.

-- Refer to Immobilizer System (page 3-53) for information regarding keys and engine starting.

-- (With theft-deterrent system)

-Refer to Theft-Deterrent System (page 3-56)

-for information regarding keys and the

-prevention of vehicle and vehicle contents
+- Refer to Immobilizer System (page 3-51) for information regarding keys and engine starting. - (With theft-deterrent system) Refer to Theft-Deterrent System (page 3-54) for information regarding keys and the prevention of vehicle and vehicle contents theft.

-theft.